Health Benefits Of Inversions In Yoga, & How To To Them

 When I practice shoulder stand (Salamba Sarvangasana), my mind becomes quiet in a different way, and I am left feeling calm and more introspective.

 Among other things, this post will show you how the many poses that you learn at every level of Iyengar yoga.
-As a result, you can steadily and systematically build your ability to do more and better inverted poses.

 As we go through the poses, I will also talk more about the health benefits of inversions in yoga.